Microsoft upgrades Teams mobile app to woo frontline workers

 Microsoft has added a raft of updates to its Teams collaboration tool in a bid to win over “first-line” workers such as retail, healthcare and service staffers.

 The additions include new mobile app functions, integrations with third-party scheduling apps and an employee “praise” tool.

 Microsoft claims there are more than two billion frontline staff globally – a segment of workers that has received less attention than knowledge workers, who have access to a plethora of digital tools to support workplace communications and productivity.

 “[First-line workers are] a massive segment of workers around the world that are currently pretty drastically underserved by technology,” said Emma Williams, corporate vice president of Modern Workplace Verticals at Microsoft.

-“What we are delivering today is a customizable experience that really focuses on a mobile-first worker based on their role.”
+“What we are delivering today is a customisable experience that really focuses on a mobile-first worker based on their role.”

 The additions to the Teams mobile app, announced today, include location sharing, the ability to record and share audio messages, and a camera module with image annotation.

-The latter can help protect sensitive data within an organization, said Williams, providing a more secure alternative to consumer chat apps.
+The latter can help protect sensitive data within an organisation, said Williams, providing a more secure alternative to consumer chat apps.

 “In healthcare, [sending images] is one of the primary forms of communication,” said Williams, with clinicians “sharing x-rays back and forth or pictures of a patient's injuries.
 So much of this is happening in unsanctioned consumer chat apps, where there is no security, no compliance, and photos get automatically stored on someone's personal cellphone.

-[The] secure camera experience [means] that you take the photo within Teams and it only gets shared within Teams.”
+"[The] secure camera experience [means] that you take the photo within Teams and it only gets shared within Teams."

-The mobile app is also customizable with role-based policy templates.
+The mobile app is also customisable with role-based policy templates.
 IT admins can enable or restrict certain functions such as calendars, calling or private chats, for instance, depending on user needs.

-Employees can also customize the app themselves, with the ability to pin frequently used modules to the app's navigation bar.
+Employees can also customise the app themselves, with the ability to pin frequently used modules to the app's navigation bar.

 Other updates include integration with workforce management systems.
 This builds on the launch of Shifts – a lightweight schedule management feature available in Teams and announced at Microsoft Ignite in September.

 The Graph API for Shifts hooks Teams into enterprise scheduling systems like Kronos, allowing workers and managers to view information around attendance or payroll and benefits, for example, within the mobile app.

-Finally, a new “praise” feature lets managers and executives recognize the work carried out by staff - a factor that can help in industries with high rates of staff churn, such as retail.
+Finally, a new “praise” feature lets managers and executives recognise the work carried out by staff - a factor that can help in industries with high rates of staff churn, such as retail.
 The new features are available to all Teams users, in all SKUs, except for Teams Free, Microsoft said.

 Evolution of Teams